-3 Status of third-year transfer students
+2 Status of third-year transfer students

 - Extent of length of study required and number of years a transfer student can remain at TUFS from the time of enrollment: Enrollment must be in October.
-Third-year transfer students must take courses for 2 years and the maximum length of time they can remain at TUFS is 4 years. - Graduation criteria and degree: A Bachelor of Arts Degree in Languages and Area Studies will be conferred on those who have earned the minimum number of credits required to graduate (125 credits including certified transfer credits) as shown in the table in Section 1, IV. - Third-year transfer students: A third-year student who transfers to TUFS in 2022 must meet the credit requirement for graduation that applied in 2020.
+Third-year transfer students must take courses for 2 years and the maximum length of time they can remain at TUFS is 4 years. - Graduation criteria and degree: A Bachelor of Arts Degree in Languages and Area Studies will be conferred on those who have earned the minimum number of credits required to graduate (125 credits, including 62 credits approved on matriculation.) as shown in the table in Section 1, IV. - Third-year transfer students: A third-year student who transfers to TUFS in 2022 must meet the credit requirement for graduation that applied in 2020.